swiftlang/swift-evolution/proposals/NNNN-escaped-identifiers.md

 ~~~

 At this time, however, we do not believe there are any compelling use cases for such identifiers.

+### Escape sequences inside raw identifiers

+Raw identifiers follow similar parsing rules as string literals with respect to unprintable characters, which raises the question of how to handle backslashes.
+The use cases served by many backslash escapes—such as writing unprintable characters—are not desirable for identifiers, so we could choose to treat backslashes as regular literal characters.
+For example, `` `hello\now` `` would mean the identifier `hello\now`.
+This could be confusing for users though, who might expect the `\n` to be interpreted the same way that it would be in a string literal.
+Treating backslashes as literal characters today would also close the door on a viable method of escaping characters inside raw identifiers if we decide that it is needed later.
+For these reasons, we currently forbid backslashes and leave their purpose to be defined in the future.

 ## Source compatibility